adarshvpai/adarshvpai/0R_bu7_3xCLus1ve.md

 3. Wrote the decryption program using ChatGPT.

-4. The encrypted flag in the .py file is decrypted using the decryption program.
+4. The encrypted flag given in the .py file is decrypted using the decryption program.

 Flag - wired{...}